jekyll/jekyll/site/_docs/plugins.md

 values of the gem names of the plugins you'd like to use.
 An example:

-        gems: [jekyll-test-plugin, jekyll-jsonify, jekyll-assets]
+        gems: [jekyll-coffeescript, jekyll-watch, jekyll-assets]
         # This will require each of these gems automatically.

-    Then install your plugins using `gem install jekyll-test-plugin jekyll-jsonify jekyll-assets`
+    Then install your plugins using `gem install jekyll-coffeescript jekyll-watch jekyll-assets`

 3. Add the relevant plugins to a Bundler group in your `Gemfile`.
 An
     example: